mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 ---
 ---

+### Note: Terraform file review

+For a review of the Terraform files in this lab and hey they contribute to creating the target AWS infrastructure, see the video **Terraform: Demo / Lab Walkthrough Template Discussion**.

+---

+---

 ### 4. Configure remote state

+*For a walkthrough of this section, see the video **Terraform: Demo / Lab Walkthrough Configure remote state**.*

 You now need to configure storage of the Terraform state files into remote storage: Amazon S3 and Amazon DynamoDB.
-To do that we will modify the _backend.tf with an S3 bucket and DynamoDB table that we create in the student AWS account.
+To do that we will modify the _backend.tf with an S3 bucket and DynamoDB table that we create.

 | Step    | Instructions    | Result|
 | -------- | -------- | -------- |